microshare/microshare.github.io/docs/2/general/welcome.md

 ---------------------------------------
 ## Important

-Wondering if the Microshare Consule is active?
-Check its status at the [Consule Access page](https://www.microshare.io/management-console-access/) for update release dates.
+Wondering if the Microshare Console is active?
+Check its status at the [Console Access page](https://www.microshare.io/management-console-access/) for update release dates.

 If you have any questions that are unanswered in this documentation, contact `support@microshare.io`.